Diocese of Warsaw-Praga

-The Roman Catholic Diocese of Warszawa-Praga (Dioecesis Varsaviensis-Pragensis) is a diocese located in the east part of Warsaw (Praga) in the Ecclesiastical province of Warszawa in Poland.
+The Diocese of Warszawa-Praga (Dioecesis Varsaviensis-Pragensis) is a Latin Church diocese of the Catholic Church located in the east part of Warsaw (Praga) in the ecclesiastical province of Warszawa in Poland.

-According to the church statistics about 31,4% attended a church at least once a week and about 14,6% took communion regularly (once a week or more often) in 2013.
+According to the church statistics about 31.4% attended a church at least once a week and about 14.6% took communion regularly (once a week or more often) in 2013.